Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Quantum complexity study

-where $\rho_A= \text{Tr}_{\text{B}} (\rho_{\text{AB}})$ is the reduced density matrix of subsystem $A$ and $\lambda_i$s are its eigenvalues.
 The behavior of EE becomes crucial in unveiling different layers of physics associated with the models.
 Fig.~\ref{fig:ent_h1_h2}(a) shows that for $H^{\mathcal{N}(1)}$, a larger fraction of the eigenstates, even those near the middle of the energy spectrum, significantly deviate from the characteristic ``arch"-like shape typically associated with thermal entanglement.
 Interestingly, despite $H^{\mathcal{N}(2)}$ having an additional symmetry than $H^{\mathcal{N}(1)}$, Fig.~\ref{fig:ent_h1_h2}(b) shows it allows a larger fraction of bulk eigenstates to approach the arch value.
 This is a consequence of less stringent kinetic constraints imposed by $H^{\mathcal{N}(2)}$ that allows the system to explore a larger effective Hilbert space than $H^{\mathcal{N}(1)}$ (see Table~\ref{table_dimension}).
 However, in both cases, the states appearing below the arch are a direct consequence of the Hilbert space fragmentation.
 This becomes clear when we examine the entanglement characteristics of the fragmented subspaces separately, as shown in Figs.~\ref{fig:ent_h1_h2}(c) and (d).
 In this case, we present the entanglement behavior of each HSF subspace using distinct colours, resulting in the appearance of multiple arches, each corresponding to a fragmented subspace.
 For example, for $H^{\mathcal{N}(1)}$, the eigenstates of the second (dimension = 628, marked by red) and third (dimension = 627, marked by green) largest fragmented subspaces form arches that lie almost on top of each other.
 Whereas, the largest subspace's (dimension=749, marked by blue) entanglement remains below that.